About Regional Rural Banks (RRB's) in India 2025 PDF: Check the History, Functions, Headquarters, And State Wise List

 Functions of Regional Rural Banks in India

-The Regional Rural Bank in India is a scheduled commercial bank whose primary function is to accept deposits and disburse loans.
+Regional Rural Banks in India are known as the scheduled commercial banks whose primary function is to accept deposits and disburse loans.

-The other important functions of RRBs in India are as follows,
+The other important functions about Regional Rural Banks in India are as follows,

 • RRBs provide various banking facilities to rural and semi-urban areas.